 Weekly death statistics

-Preliminary data from 21 European countries show that there were around 140 000 more deaths during the weeks 10-17 (in March and April) in 2020 than the average number of deaths during the same period in 2016 to 2019.
+Preliminary data from 31 European countries show that there were over half a million additional deaths from January to November 2020, against the average number of deaths during the same period between 2016 and 2019.

 Dramatic rise in deaths in early spring

-The comparison of the number of deaths in 2020 with mortality data from previous years (average over 2016 to 2019) shows, at aggregate level, the exceptionality of the first months of 2020 across the 21 European countries for which data are available.
-While important disparities existed between countries and regions, overall the first weeks of the year have lower values than those observed in the previous years.
-However, while in other years mortality started decreasing around this time of the year, in 2020 the number of deaths starts to rise abruptly at the beginning of March, corresponding to week 10 in Figure 1.
-By week 11 (9-15 March 2020), the values of 2020 surpass those recorded on average in the previous years.
+The comparison of the number of deaths in 2020 with data from previous years (average over 2016 to 2019) shows, at aggregate level, the exceptionality of the first months of 2020 across the European countries for which data are available.
+While important disparities existed between countries and regions, the first weeks of the year show lower values than those observed in the previous years.
+However, while mortality normally starts declining at the beginning of March, in 2020 the number of deaths starts to rise abruptly.
+After week 11 (9-15 March 2020), the values of 2020 exceed those recorded on average in the previous years.
 This gap is at its height in week 14 (30 March to 5 April).
 In the following weeks, a decrease can be observed, likely due to the effect of the different restriction measures put in place in the countries.
 Values for the summer period of 2020 show that the number of deaths start to increase again compared to the average of the previous period between week 30 (20-26 July) and week 33 (10-16 August), and there is again a robust upwards trend starting from week 36 (31 August-6 September) until week 49 (beginning of December).
 Provisional data until the end of the year clearly outline that the second wave is even larger than the first one.

-In fact, each year displays its specific mortality pattern, which is also different from country to country and region to region.
-Aggregated 2018 data show, for example, the toll taken by the flu epidemics in late February and early March of that year.
-At the same time, previous years showed a striking similarity in the decreasing trend of weekly deaths starting with March, as shown in Figure 2.
+Each year displays its specific mortality pattern, which is also different from region to region.
+Aggregated 2018 data, for example, show the toll taken by the flu epidemics in late February and early March of that year.
+At the same time, previous years showed a striking similarity in the decreasing trend between March and the end of May (week 22), as shown in Figure 2.

 Number of deaths higher than in previous years